0xboz/blog/_posts/2019-06-26-how-to-create-interactive-plots-in-jupyterlab.md

     <figcaption>Interactive plots in JupyterLab</figcaption>
 </figure>

 That is all for this post.
 I hope you find something useful in it, and let me know if you have any questions/comments.
-I also created a ```QUANT CHANNEL``` on one of the most popular crypto servers (Ripple XRP).
 Feel like stopping by and say hi?
-We have tons of down-to-earth folks who have been in crypto-verse for a long time.
 Let us talk more about crypto and quantitative trading over there.
-[Here is the discord invite link](https://discord.gg/jchMcc2).
+[Here is the discord invite link](https://discord.gg/JHt7UQu).
 Ciao!